Djensonsan/EE5/README.md

 A general overview of used hardware and software can be found on our openproject wiki.

-Please also note the Documents folder where additional documentation is found for testing/implementing our project.
+Please also note the Documents folder where additional documentation can be found for testing/implementing our project.